 KIll the lights!
 And welcome to Wood Buffalo National Park, the world's largest Dark Sky Preserve.
 Here, far from the blinding glare of big-city lights, the nighttime heavens shine forth in all their glory – the moon, the planets, the Milky Way, and the stellar Northern Lights.
-You can enjoy this celestial tapestry anytime from mid-August to April, but the finest time is during the Thebacha & Wood Buffalo Dark Sky Festival, happening this year from August 18-21.
+You can enjoy this celestial tapestry anytime from mid-August to April, but the finest time is during the Thebacha & Wood Buffalo Dark Sky Festival, happening each year in late August.
 Here are a few of the star (pun intended!) attractions.

 Blast off!
 Always a hit with the little astronauts in the crowd, the launch is not only thrilling to see but also a great intro to the science of rocketry.

 Check out those guns!
 Yep, there'll be plenty of magnum-grade telescopes for star-gazers to peer through – and of course, you're welcome to bring your own.

 Literally.
 That's Roberta Bondar, Canada's first female astronaut, from a Dark Sky Festival a few years ago.
 Another festival welcomed another famous space-woman, Julie Payette.
 She's been in orbit twice, making more than 400 circuits around the Earth.
 Every year features interesting speakers and great topics - be sure to check for the current schedule.

 Baking soda, vinegar – I'm guessing some stuff is about to blow up.
 For kids and adults alike, hands-on learning is a focus of the festival.